 Avoiding an enema on the GAPS diet can increase the time it takes to heal yourself by three months (says Amy Mihaly, of The Be Well Clinic).
 So doing enemas on GAPS may be a major determiner of the outcome you will receive from all the hard work you do this diet.
 Yes, enemas may seem uncomfortable, but let me just get real with you.
 I’ve been healing my gut for three years and just started doing enemas on a regular basis.
-This habit has completely changed my energy, my mood, and my optimism toward healing.
+This habit has completely changed my energy, my mood, my sleep, and my optimism toward healing.

 Especially when you are dealing with die off or slow progress, you have get the toxins OUT of your body!
 You have to clear the compacted fecal matter stuck to the walls of your colon!
 Otherwise, your body will continue to reabsorb toxins and struggle daily.
 I’ve personally done a cleansing enema every day for the last 6 months.
 Now, just to put it into context, I have the highest amount of pesticides in my body that my doctor has ever seen (by 100 fold).
 The pesticides leave through my skin, leaving chemical burns- unless I do enemas.
 So far, my body has not become dependent on them at all.
 Debunking the myth that if I did an enema every day, I wouldn’t be able to poo on my own anymore.

 How to do an enema:

 Get this enema kit.
 Even if you do not buy this particular one, make sure that the enema kit you do have has an attachable hose that is the appropriate length to fit past both of your sphincters.
 Here’s the down-low on human anatomy.
 You have two sphincters, muscles that can open and close, in your anus: one on the outside that is obvious and one roughly a few inches up on the inside, and its distance from the outside varies from person to person.

 - Put enema kit together using instructions provided in package.
 Rinse out with food grade hydrogen peroxide before using.